 Our coaches include a number of volunteer parents, as well as several students from McMaster who are gaining valuable practical experience toward degrees in the fields of kinesiology, physical education, and health sciences.
 Our swimmers benefit from the compassion and dedication of these individuals almost as much as our coaches enjoy teaching them!

-Special Olympics Ontario formed several Regions with the Province of Ontario and the Dundas team is one of many clubs within Region 5, which encompasses Hamilton, Burlington, Oakville, Mississauga, and Brampton.
+Special Olympics Ontario formed several Districts with the Province of Ontario and the Dundas team is one of many clubs within the South Central District, which encompasses Hamilton, Burlington, Oakville, Mississauga, and Brampton.

 Our team practices out of the Dundas Community Pool on Wednesday evening from 6:30-7:30pm and again on Sundays from 10:30-12:00noon for those who want the extra training.
 When starting with the club, many of our swimmers require one-to-one